Skip to main content

 #

-Six patterns in the source data require deliberate handling and are worth surfacing before the schema phase decides how to model around them.
+Seven patterns in the source data require deliberate handling and are worth surfacing before the schema phase decides how to model around them.

 Left-censored students.
 Of 6,819 distinct students in the data, 114 have no Attempt 1 row visible.
 Their first appearance in the published data is Attempt 2, 3, or later.
-The explanation is that these students took their first attempt before the window opens in winter 2024, failed, and only their retakes appear in the window.
+The explanation is that these students took their first attempt before the window opens in 2024SPQ, failed, and only their retakes appear in the window.
 The number is small (1.7 percent of the cohort) but real, and phase 02 surfaces it as a first_visible_attempt > 1 flag on the students table so the case study can either include or exclude this group depending on the question being asked.

 Binary outcome, no score detail.
 The Result column is binary.
 The actual NCLEX-RN scoring system is more nuanced (the computerized adaptive test reports passing as a confidence boundary in logit units, with detailed section feedback for failures), but the source data exposes only the binary outcome.
 The case study’s predictive modeling discussion in phase 04 names this as the primary data-richness ceiling on what any model could achieve.